HQ (album): Album cover

 The album's artwork was created by Hipgnosis.
 Of the artwork Harper stated:

 Awards

 In 1975, HQ was awarded Record of the Year in Portugal, and received a similar award in Finland.

-2012 reissue
+Reissues

+The album was remastered 2016 by Harper and John Fitzgerald, at Lettercolm Studio in Timoleague, West Cork, Ireland.
+In 2017 teh remastered version was re-issued on 180gm Vinyl, packaged in deluxe, gatefold sleeve with original cover design.
+There was also an additional printed heavy inner sleeve "including lyrics, comprehensive notes and images."

 In 2012 the album was digitally remixed and re-released in a 24-page case bound booklet with new pictures, prose, poetry and a new sleeve design.

 Track listing

 All tracks credited to Roy Harper.